infinitered/apisauce/README.md

 ## Responses

-The responses are promise-based, so you you'll need to handle things in a `.then()` function.
+The responses are promise-based, so you'll need to handle things in a `.then()` function.

 The promised is always resolved with a `response` object.